mseckykoebel/website/blog-posts/github-container-registry.md

 ## Setting up a personal access token

 From here, the first thing you need to do is set up a Github PAT, otherwise known as a personal access token.
-PATs are currently the best supported way to authenticate with github on your local machine (previously you had to use your email and password).
+PATs are currently the best-supported way to authenticate with GitHub on your local machine (previously you had to use your email and password).
 Because the GHCR is a GitHub product, you're going to need this to log into the GHCR with it.

 There are some good instructions on how to do this here.
 In the scopes section, select `read:packages`, `write:packages`, and `delete:packages` options.
 There are other scopes you can select that probably wouldn't affect accomplishing the tasks in this walkthrough, but those are the required scopes.

 ## Logging into the container registry

-The next step involves signing into the container registry service.
+The next step involves signing in to the container registry service.
 Enter this command in a fresh terminal:

 `docker login -u <GITHUB-USERNAME> -p <GITHUB-PAT-YOU-JUST-MADE> ghcr.io`

 There are a few variations of this online, including some with the echo command in front of it, which is strange because all this does is display the text of whatever argument the command takes.

-There were also variations that included the `--password-stdin` flag instead of the `-p` flag.
+Some variations included the `--password-stdin` flag instead of the `-p` flag.
 The only difference in using the `--password-stdin` flag is that you'd need to enter your PAT token manually instead of in-line in the command.
-The method I use with the `-p` flag is more straightforward, and also avoids a potential pitfall of not being able to enter a PAT, such as in a GitHub action.
+The method I use with the `-p` flag is more straightforward and also avoids a potential pitfall of not being able to enter a PAT, such as in a GitHub action.

 Nevertheless, this should be all you need to get to the `login successful` screen.